nerrma/tutoring-23t1/src/tut5.md

       \end{bmatrix} \\
 \end{align*}

-the Gram matrix becomes far too complex to compute.
+the Gram matrix becomes costly to compute.

 # The Kernel Trick

-An absolute mathemagical idea which allows us to calculate the values of the Gram matrix for cheap.
+**Show how computational issues in the previous section can be mitigated by using the Kernel trick.**

 Recall the transformation to the XOR data:
 \begin{align*}